aws/sagemaker-python-sdk/doc/api/training/smp_versions/v1.9.0/smd_model_parallel_pytorch_tensor_parallel.rst

 There are two ways tensor parallelism can be enabled.

 First, you can use
-the distributed module implementations in ``smdistributed.modelparallel.torch.nn`` module directly in your model definition.
+the distributed module implementations in ``smp.nn`` module directly in your model definition.
 See :ref:`smdmp-supported-modules-for-tp` for a complete list of built-in distributed modules.
 Here is an example of how this can be done: